 7. Review insurance coverage each year

-8. Live on less than you earn
+8. Spend less than you earn

 You might find it easy to live without some of these items.
 And your reward may be savings that grow faster, bringing you closer to your financial goals.